Coral Beach Sneem Trip

 The coral beach itself is approxiamtely 150m to the left (south) of the pier when you arrive.
 You have to walk past the ruined houses up and over the hill, taking care as you go.
 I suggest wearing waterproof footwear or step carefully to avoid any wet ground.

-When you reach the coral beach, you clamber down to it to delight in the whole experience.
-Why not bring a picnic, relax on the beach or find a vantage spot overlooking Kenmare Bay.
+When you reach the coral beach, you clamber down to its shell and maerl-covering.
+As the little cove itself is not suitable for swimming, why not bring a picnic, or a seat to relax on or find a vantage spot overlooking Kenmare Bay.
 Sunsets of course in this area can be quite beautiful.

 As this is privately owned land, please respect the owners and bring all your belongings and trash away with you.